-RFID tags provide a simple and easy way to track the individual medical and breeding history of each animal.
+RFID tags provide a simple and easy way to track the individual medical and breeding history of each animal; including reducing poaching.

 RFID tagging of livestock can also automate routine tasks.
-For example feed machines can be configured to dispense a certain amount of feed per animal, it can even be different per animal, ensuring that they achive optimum growth and health.
+For example, feed machines can be configured to dispense a certain amount of feed per animal, it can even be different per animal, ensuring that they achieve optimum growth and health.

-Veteranty records and breeding history can also be directly recorded into the database, saving the hassle of manually sorting and organizing these details when it comes time to sell the animal to a new owner.
-Often times more accurately than we are able to do manually as things are not lost or forgotten.
+Veterinary health and breeding historical records can also be directly included into the database, saving the hassle of manually sorting and organizing these details when it comes time to sell and transfer the anima.

-Many household pets are now tagged with Low Frequency RFID so that they can be identified nationwide and returned home.
-Livestock RFID tagging takes this same concept and applies it to the needs of these owners.
-The larger tags allow long range technologies like UHF or Active RFID to be used increasing the read range to several meters or even kilometers/miles.
+Many household pets are now tagged with Low Frequency RFID so that they can be identified nationwide and returned home; reducing successful thefts.
+Livestock RFID tagging takes this same concept and applies it to the needs of their owners.
+The larger tags allow long-range technologies like UHF or Active RFID to be deployed increasing the read range to several meters or even kilometers/miles; reducing successful poaching.

-By leveraging this extra distance you can setup systems to identify suspicious activity, such as animals leaving secure areas or approaching roadway gates/farms edge.
+By leveraging this extra distance you can setup systems to identify suspicious activity, such as animals leaving secure areas or approaching roadway gates or other farm boundaries.